thorntail/thorntail-examples/jaxrs/health/README.md

 See also the userguide section for monitoring and security realms: https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/content/advanced/monitoring.html

-This example builds on that by adding the `monitor` fraction so that the JAX-RS endpoints can expose health checks to service registries.
+This example uses the `monitor` and `management` fractions so that the JAX-RS endpoints can securely expose health checks to service registries.

 > Please raise any issues found with this example in our JIRA:
 > https://issues.jboss.org/browse/SWARM